-You are going to love this new gluten free cookie recipe.
+You are going to love this new classic gluten free cookie recipe.
 This is the one cookie that you will want to take a big bite out of and horde the batch for yourself!
-And don’t forget to check out some of my favorite gluten free cookies for a cookie exchange!
+And don't forget to check out some of my favorite gluten free cookies for a cookie exchange!

 These gluten free oatmeal raisin cookies have the option to top them with an Irish cream icing...it is a fun twist on an old-fashioned oatmeal raisin cookie.

-I can’t believe I have never posted an oatmeal cookie recipe on my blog.
+I can't believe I have never posted an oatmeal cookie recipe on my blog.
 I make these cookies pretty often because they are so easy to make.
 Mr. Fearless Dining and my kids love them.
-They even love the new twist I gave these cookies for St. Patrick’s Day.
-If you haven’t tried Irish cream, you will be in for a treat with this easy Irish cream icing recipe!
+They even love the new twist I gave these cookies for St. Patrick's Day.

 I hope you agree this is the best gluten free oatmeal cookie recipe.
 My kids certainly think so :-).